 No. Each advisor can do financial planning any way they want and charge whatever fees they want as long as they are approved by their broker dealer and RIA.
 The website is designed to reflect the basic philosophy of Freedom Point Financial and to provide a guideline to advisors of how to begin offering this kind of financial planning method as a main or side service to prospects and clients.
 If an advisor's actual services differ from what is shown on the website then they must disclose this to their prospects before they come for a meeting and pay the fee to the advisor.
 Associate advisors may also work with the staff of Freedom Point Financial and an approved design company to develop new brochures or marketing pieces or web content complete with company logos to describe their personal services and costs, to hand out to their own clients and prospects.

 Payout negotiations are between each advisor and Securities America and the RIA they select.
-Typically payouts range between 85% and 95% depending on the advisors current production.
-Verus Capital Partners, LLC has an excellent payout grid and allows their investment advisor representatives to use other approved RIA platforms to get access to even more investment and managed account options.
+Typically, payouts range between 80% and 95% depending on the advisor's current production.
+Arbor Point Advisors, LLC has an excellent payout grid and allows their investment advisor representatives to use other approved RIA platforms to get access to even more investment and managed account options.

 Call us at 801-984-8066, or email us at email@example.com and we will contact you.